splunk-terraform/terraform-provider-signalfx/website/docs/r/detector.html.markdown

 It is highly recommended that you use both `max_delay` in your detector configuration and an `extrapolation` policy in your program text to reduce false positives/negatives.

-`max_delay` allows SignalFx to continue with computation if there is a lag in receiving data points.
+`max_delay` allows Splunk Observability Cloud to continue with computation if there is a lag in receiving data points.

 `extrapolation` allows you to specify how to handle missing data.
 An extrapolation policy can be added to individual signals by updating the data block in your `program_text`.

 See [Delayed Datapoints](https://signalfx-product-docs.readthedocs-hosted.com/en/latest/charts/chart-builder.html#delayed-datapoints) for more info.

-## Attributes Reference
+## Attributes

 In a addition to all arguments above, the following attributes are exported: